asaidimu/go-anansi/README.md

 ### Defining Schemas

-Schemas are defined using the `core.SchemaDefinition` struct, which can be easily unmarshaled from JSON.
+Schemas are defined using the `schema.SchemaDefinition` struct, which can be easily unmarshaled from JSON.
 This allows for externalizing your data models.

 **Example (`userSchemaJSON` from `main.go`):**